Kelly Rowland: 2013–2014: Talk a Good Game and The X Factor USA

 In February 2014, Rowland was featured on Joe's single "Love & Sex Part 2".
 In March 2014, she was named a spokesperson for cosmetic company Caress.
 During an interview with HuffPost Live on March 26, 2014, Rowland revealed that she has begun recording her fifth studio album and said the new music, which encompasses horns, drums, and flutes, was influenced by iconic female singers including Diana Ross.
 Rowland also announced in the interview that she left Republic Records, adding that she "just needed a fresh, new start."
 In June 2014, Rowland and Beyoncé were featured on Williams' single "Say Yes".
 The same month, her song "The Game" and its music video appeared on Pepsi's visual album for the 2014 FIFA World Cup, titled Beats of the Beautiful Game.
-On July 19, 2014, Rowland was featured on Adrian Marcel's song "Honey" from his mixtape Weak After Next and on Beau Vallis's song "Love Stand Still".
+In July 2014, Rowland was featured on Adrian Marcel's song "Honey" from his mixtape Weak After Next and on Beau Vallis's song "Love Stand Still".
 Rowland also contributed background vocals to the song "You're My Star", the first single released from Tank's 2014 album Stronger.

 2015–2020: The Voice Australia

-In August 2015, she was featured on Jacob Whitesides's single "I Know What You Did Last Summer".
-Rowland was part of the recurring cast of the second season of the television series Empire.
+In August 2015, Rowland was featured on Jacob Whitesides's single "I Know What You Did Last Summer".
+Rowland was also part of the recurring cast of the second season of the television series Empire.
 She played Leah Walker, Lucious Lyon's mother, in flashbacks and starred in five episodes.
-She recorded a song for the show called "Mona Lisa" which was included in the EP Empire: Music from "Be True", released on October 21, 2015.
+Rowland recorded a song for the show called "Mona Lisa" which was included in the EP Empire: Music from "Be True", released on October 21, 2015.
 On October 26, 2015, Rowland released a new song titled "Dumb" which is rumored to appear on her upcoming fifth album.
 Rowland's new record does not have a release date yet.

 Rowland, along with Missy Elliott, Kelly Clarkson, Zendaya, Janelle Monáe, Lea Michele, and Chloe x Halle were all featured on a charity single put together by US First Lady Michelle Obama.
 "This Is For My Girls" was written by Diane Warren and was released on March 15, 2016.
 The song was created to raise funds and awareness towards Obama's Let Girls Learn initiative – aimed at boosting education rates amongst adolescent girls around the world who are denied the right to an education.
 The iTunes-exclusive record was used to both coincide with Obama's Texan SXSW speech and to promote the "Let Girls Learn" initiative.
 The following month, Rowland hosted BET's documentary series Chasing Destiny, where she and choreographer/director Frank Gatson Jr. searched to find the next superstars for an all-female group.
 They eventually formed the girl group June's Diary.